Low star coverage.

-We zoom in closer, picking out a speck of dirty white dust drifting through the void, at the mercy of whichever unimaginably smug higher beings are lurking nearby.
+We zoom in closer, picking out a speck of dirty white dust drifting through the void, at the mercy of whichever unimaginably smug higher beings happen to be lurking nearby.

 Closer, closer, closer still…ah, it’s not dust, it’s a ship.

-The blackness lightens a shade or two, and we’re inside the vessel.
+The darkness lightens a shade or two, and we’re inside the vessel.

-Behind them, shadows creeps along the edges of the walls.
+Behind them, shadows creep along the edges of the walls, possibly cameramen, possibly ghosts.

 ‘I don’t know anything about that,’ says the Klingon, keeping his ridges hyphen-straight.